 So, who are these Dwarapalakas?
 And what is their importance in Temples?

 Dwarapalakas are the two guardian deities or the gatekeepers of the temple entrances or the Dwaras.
 The name Dwarapalakas is a combination of two words Dwaram and Palakas.
 In which Dwaram stands for door or entrance and the Palakas for guardians.

-They are a common feature of almost all the South Indian Temples and their statues differ from the temple to temple basing upon the chief deities like Shiva, Sakthi or Vishnu.
+They are a common feature of almost all the South Indian Temples and their statues differ from temple to temple based upon the chief deities like Shiva, Sakthi, or Vishnu.

 Within a temple, there can be different Dwarapalakas depending upon the place they stand like in front of the main sanctum(Garbhagruha) or in front of Avaranas.

 Appearance and Iconography

 The appearance of the Dwarapalakas differs between the temples based upon the Agama the respective temple followed during its construction.

 They can be seen in a standing pose mainly on either side of the sanctum sanctorum or at the entrance of the temple.

 In Shaivite temples, They can be usually seen with four hands holding a Pasha(noose) and Trishula(trident) (some times replaced by Damaru or Danda basing on Agamas) with their upper hands and one of the lower hands holding a Gada (blunt mace) and another showing Suchi or Tarjani Mudra or sometimes Vismaya hasta.